Secure server - SFTP with SSH lock down procedures¶

 htmldirectory in this path will be the change root jail for the SFTP user.

 Creating the configuration directories:

 Creating the web directories:

 mkdir -p /var/www/sub-domains/com.site1/html mkdir -p /var/www/sub-domains/com.site2/html

-We need to modify the built-in
+You need to change the built-in

 httpd.conf file to make it load the configuration files in the

-/etc/httpd/sites-available and then link them to
+/etc/httpd/sites-available and link them to

 <VirtualHost *:80> ServerName www.site1.com ServerAdmin firstname.lastname@example.org DocumentRoot /var/www/sub-domains/com.site1/html DirectoryIndex index.php index.htm index.html Alias /icons/ /var/www/icons/ CustomLog "/var/log/httpd/com.site1.www-access_log" combined ErrorLog "/var/log/httpd/com.site1.www-error_log" <Directory /var/www/sub-domains/com.site1/html> Options -ExecCGI -Indexes AllowOverride None Order deny,allow Deny from all Allow from all Satisfy all </Directory> </VirtualHost>